High School Student Program

 - Undergraduate Research Symposium: A summer opportunity for undergraduates and community college students to learn skills for planning, designing, implementing and presenting research projects.

-- Jackson State University Field Course: A two-week student summer program in partnership with JSU in which students and faculty from both institutions gain experience in near-surface imaging techniques by using geophysical imaging equipment acquired as part of FINSE.
+- Summer Field Course: A two-week student summer program in partnership with HBCUs in which students gain experience in near-surface imaging techniques by using geophysical imaging equipment acquired as part of FINSE.
 JSU joined UW students in fieldwork at the Snowy Range site in 2013; during the 2014 summer UW students will travel to Mississippi for field-work at a site selected by JSU colleagues.

 - Communicating Science: Internships for journalism students: WY EPSCoR employs a journalism student intern to develop news content for local distribution, develop student-oriented blogs and exchange communication tools with EPSCoR STEM students.
 This position is designed to engage interns in communication about water through the Wyoming EPSCoR blog, social media sites, and visual mediums.
 Contact Liz Nysson for more information.